hawtio/hawtio/app/app/site/doc/Configuration.md

     </td>
     <td>
       Principal fully qualified classname(s).
-Multiple classes can be separated by comma.
+Multiple classes can be separated by a comma.
+Leave unset or set to an empty value to disable role checking when hawtio authenticates a user.
     </td>
   </tr>
   <tr>